DwCleb/React-native-creditcard-prixpay/readme.md

+# This repository is the copy of sbycrosz [sbycrosz](https://github.com/sbycrosz/react-native-credit-card-input)
-# React Native Credit Card Input
+# React Native Credit Card Input for PrixPay
 Easy (and good looking) credit-card input for your React Native Project 💳 💳

 <p align="center">